Skip to main content

 What happens to Value City Furniture and American Signature Furniture stores?
 Thirty-three stores are closing with liquidation sales expected to complete by January 2026.
 The remaining 90+ stores continue operating during the bankruptcy.

-Who is the stalking horse bidder and why does it matter?
+Who is the stalking horse bidder?
 ASI Purchaser, LLC, a Schottenstein family-affiliated entity, submitted a $147.9 million stalking horse bid.
 The family's control of the buyer, DIP lender, liquidation agent, and landlord for 32 stores creates conflicts of interest subject to heightened judicial scrutiny.

 What are the concerns about the sale process?
 Creditors object that the company waited until 12 days before filing to hire an investment banker, did not conduct prepetition marketing, and proposed an approximately 45-day sale timeline that gives the affiliated stalking horse more time than potential third-party bidders.